 This is le Carré’s world of competing agencies within the same country who prize power over efficiency and interests outside the structure working their own interests.
 Support from an American intelligence agent (Robin Wright) raises all sorts of alarms, not the least of which is: what is her endgame?
 There is idealism at the center (not just Hoffman but also Rachel McAdams as a human rights lawyer) surrounded by realpolitik pressure and compromise.
 Hoffman’s gift is to communicate the gravity of the stakes, in human and moral as well as in political terms, by the mere force of his commitment.
 It’s superb.

-Watch free on Hoopla, which is available through most public and college library systems.
+Add to My Stuff on Hulu or watch free on Hoopla, which is available through most public and college library systems.

 Also on Blu-ray and DVD and on SVOD through Amazon Video, iTunes, GooglePlay, Fandango, Vudu and/or other services.
 Availability may vary by service.